 When we looked at the Proton VPN apps, we found some good privacy and security features.
 These include leak protection features to keep traffic safe, a split tunneling feature, and port forwarding.
 You can sign up for the service anonymously, and they support up to 10 simultaneous connections.
 Here is the Proton VPN Windows app we tested:

-One drawback with Proton VPN we noticed is that the apps feel cluttered.
+One drawback we noticed with Proton VPN is that the apps feel cluttered.
 This is in contrast to ExpressVPN, which takes a more minimalist approach.
 Proton VPN offers apps for Windows, Mac OS, Linux, iOS, Android, and several types of routers, including the Vilfo VPN router.
 They have also added support for Android TV.

 ExpressVPN Apps